 Are you interested in new choral music literature?

-We're offering you Reading Sessions every day from 9AM to 10AM on our festival TV - free of charge!
-Festival TV will be available on our website.
-Different Music Publishing Houses from all over Europe will be with us.
+Reading Sessions every festival day from 9AM to 10AM on our festival TV - free of charge!
+Festival TV was available on our website.
+Different Music Publishing Houses from all over Europe were with us.

 Schedule & info